Deka-nam/Namrata-Deka/big_bad_proteus.md

 ### 2. **It Evolves Rapidly Over Time**

-We are looking at **longitudinal isolates** from the same patient across time.
+We are examining **longitudinal isolates** from the same patient over time.
 Why?
 Because we want to answer:
 - How does *P. mirabilis* adapt under **host pressure**?
 - How fast does it accumulate **mutations**?